ssvogt/pypsa-eur-results/README.md

 In each on the configuration folders 3 result files can be found according to 3 scenarios with different CO2 targets (Co2L0.011533: low emission target, Co2L0.067468: medium CO2 emission target, Co2L0.33865: high CO2 emission target).

-Furthermore the folder FILES and contain subfolders with changed scripts and input data files, which needed to be adjusted in order to make the described configurations possible.
+Furthermore the folder 'FILES and settings' contain subfolders with changed scripts and input data files, which needed to be adjusted in order to make the described configurations possible.